Mobile menu toggle

 HomePod mini 2 and a smarter Siri

 Apple’s Siri voice assistant got left behind in the AI revolution.
-Compared to Google Gemini or OpenAI ChatGPT, it’s as dumb as a bag of hammers.
-But leaks coming from Cupertino point to Siri getting a considerable upgrade in the fall.
+Compared to Google Gemini or OpenAI’s ChatGPT, it’s as dumb as a bag of hammers.
+But leaks coming from Cupertino point to Siri receiving a considerable upgrade this fall.

 Upgrading Apple TV 4K 2026 with AI

 The streaming device could get much better at recommending content, for example.
-Instead of just opening the Netflix app, a user could ask for “Funny sci-fi movies I haven’t watched already.”
+Instead of just opening the Netflix app, a user could ask for “funny sci-fi movies I haven’t watched already.”

-And an Apple TV 4K that’s fully integrated with AI should be able to handle “Jump back to the scene where they first meet the Sith lord.”
+And an Apple TV 4K that’s fully integrated with AI should be able to handle “jump back to the scene where they first meet the Sith lord.”

 More hardware improvements